Rs.37for 1 tube(s) (20 gm Cream each)

 Q. Are clotrimazole and Ucemic Cream the same?

-No, Clotrimazole and Ucemic Cream are not the same, but uses of both are almost similar.
-Both Clotrimazole and Ucemic Cream belong to the imidazole class of antifungals.
+No, clotrimazole and Ucemic Cream are not the same, but the uses of both are almost similar.
+Both clotrimazole and Ucemic Cream belong to the imidazole class of antifungals.

 Q. Does Ucemic Cream itch or burn?